GNOME/gnome-usage/README.md

 #GNOME Usage

-I started working on the new GNOME Usage for GNOME according to official design from Allan.<br>
+New GNOME Usage for GNOME according to official design from Allan.

 ##Current status:
 ![Screenshot](screenshot.png?raw=true )